~Wednesday 20th of June 2018~

 One example why the datacenter is LEED Gold certified is the usage of 80 PLUS Platinum or Titanium server power supplies.
 80 PLUS is a voluntary certification program intended to promote efficient energy use in computer power supply units (PSUs).
 Launched in 2004 by Ecos Consulting, it certifies products that have more than 80% energy efficiency at 20%, 50% and 100% of rated load, and a power factor of 0.9 or greater at 100% load.
 Such PSUs waste 20% or less electric energy as heat at the specified load levels, reducing electricity use.
 Vultr also e-cycles all decomissioned equipment through third party vendors.
 I’ve received all of this information directly from Vultrs Director of Operations Don Perry and a systems administrator at Vultr, namely Greg O’Neill (full team here).

 Want more info about something?
-Feel free to use the contact form to send me a message.
+Or just want to say hi?
+Always feel free to use the contact form to send me a message.